Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

 ## General purpose vs dedicated computing devices

-- Multi-user computers
+- **Multi-user computers**
   - Mainframes
-    - Large multitask machines
+    - Large multitask machines capable of supporting thousands of user sessions at the same time.
+Each with its own programs and files
   - Minicomputers
     - Small multitask machines
+    - Smaller version of mainframes
   - Supercomputers
-    - Machines focused on a single task
+    - Focused the power of a mainframe computer on a single task
     - Used for massive number crunching
-      - Geothermal data, CGI movie effects, census
+      - Geothermal data, CGI movie effects, census tallying
-- Dedicated computers
+- **Dedicated computers**
+  : sometimes called microcomputers
   - Desktops
   - Laptops/portable